Your awesome school day out on ‘rocky trails’!

 - 1st -10pts, 2nd – 7pts, 3rd – 4pts, 4th – 2pts and 5th – 1pt.

 - You ride up to the starts – this time does not count.
-Shuttling is not allowed.
+Shuttling or towing is not allowed.

 - You race down on a pre-determined track.
 Riders are required to stay on the designated marked track.
 No short cutting the track even if it is not bunted – this time does count.

 - Passing: being friendly out on the track goes a long way.
 Let the rider you are about to pass know when and on which side.
 E.g. “rider coming up, passing on your right when you are ready”.
 Then say thanks and keep on smashing it.
 If you are being passed find the next best place to move to the side and let them pass.

 - If a race is deemed unsafe because of storm, rain, fire etc we will pause it, assess the situation and if possible restart it again when safe.

 - Riders must register before they will be allowed to practice.